• 5 min read

 Choosing the Right Property Investment for Visa Eligibility

-Selecting the right property is a critical step when applying for an investor visa in Dubai, as not all investments will automatically qualify.
+Selecting the right property is a critical step when applying for an investor visa in Dubai, as not all investments automatically qualify.

-Investment threshold
+Investment requirements

 Property status

-Ownership structure
+Ownership and mortgage structure

 Conclusion